benelgiac/debreate/README.md

 ### [Standalone Use](#table-of-contents)

 To run without installing, open a terminal in the extracted root directory.
 Then launch the file named "init.py" (***./init.py*** or ***python init.py***).
 It should execute via mouse-click for the system's file manager as well.

+For the headless version, just run the "headless.py" script.
+Command line options are available by running "headless.py --help".

 ### [Links](#table-of-contents)